jmcnamara/polars_excel_writer/README.md

 ## Performance

-The table below shows the performance of writing a dataframe using Python Polars, Python Pandas and `PolarsXlsxWriter`.
+The table below shows the performance of writing a dataframe using Python Polars, Python Pandas and `PolarsExcelWriter`.

   | Test Case                     | Time (s) | Relative (%) |
   | :---------------------------- | :------- | :----------- |